whoisdsmith/BOOKMRKS-MTHRFCKR-II/Reference/Reference Tools.md

 ---

-## Reference Tools
+### Reference Tools

 ![](https://opengraph.githubassets.com/8ce0e3a89734799b89ac51160ada5ce2d2f6132f9970e6f98ccb831487e2516b/emptymalei/awesome-research)

-[emptymalei/awesome-research: a curated list of tools to help you with your research/life; I built a front end around this repo, please use the link below [This repo is Not Maintained Anymore]](https://github.com/emptymalei/awesome-research) - :seedling: a curated list of tools to help you with your research/life; I built a front end around this repo, please use the link below [This repo is Not Maintained Anymore]   - GitHub - emptymalei...
+[emptymalei/awesome-research: a curated list of tools to help you with your research/life; I built a front end around this repo, please use the link below [This repo is Not Maintained Anymore]](https://github.com/emptymalei/awesome-research) - :seedling: a curated list of tools to help you with your research/life; I built a front end around this repo, please use the link below [This repo is Not Maintained Anymore]   - GitHub - emptymalei…

 2022-09-14T09:20:33.009Z